HirmaanR/Frutin/README.md

 ## Project Architecture

  - DataLayer : In this layer, models and connections to the database are created.
 The repository pattern is also used, in such a way that a generic repository is used to connect to each table.
 The dependency of this repository is removed using "dependency injection", which ensures compliance with the rules of solidity and object orientation.
- - Utility : This layer has built-in tools, such as sending emails and converting Gregorian dates to Solar dates.
+ - UtilityLayer : This layer has built-in tools, such as sending emails and converting Gregorian dates to Solar dates.

 [Made By Hirmaan](https://https://github.com/HIrmanX)